 Since you are responsible for the performance of the entire group and you are privy to information not available to your subordinates, it’s important that you create a blueprint of what you want in advance.

 Here’s how I did it.
 I scheduled a planning and brainstorming segment for our final meeting of the year.
 I began by presenting our objectives for each of the things we needed to accomplish during the upcoming year.
 I reviewed my performance standards for each objective.
-I presented a list a proposed programs and methods for achieving each objective.
+I presented a list of proposed programs and methods for achieving each objective.
 I opened up the floor for Q&A and discussion.
 I broke up the group into 3-5 member brainstorming teams and let them pick a project to work on.
 Later I reassembled the group and each team presented their recommendations.
 Q&A and further brainstorming followed.
 Finally, I lead the group in a discussion that zeroed in on which programs and methods were the best.

 What I typically ended up with were significant improvements and refinements to the programs and methods I proposed and several new ones to consider.